Free fire pump weekly test procedure

 - General checks: pump room temperature, suction tank water level, visual leak check, hour meter reading, sign and file test record.

-How to perform a weekly fire pump test
+How to use this fire pump weekly test procedure

 - Record the equipment details, rated flow, rated pressure and driver type at the top of the test form.